 Dual-Zone HVAC Explained

-As the name suggests, a dual/two-system HVAC setup is where a house has two separate HVAC systems for two major subdivisions, for instance, two floors.
+A house with a dual/two-system HVAC arrangement has two HVAC systems for two major subdivisions, such as two storeys.

 Pros of a Two-Zoned HVAC System